 The drilling machine is a preprogrammed computer numerically controlled (CNC) machine.
 The drill takes place based on the XY coordinates fed into the CNC system.
-The spindles rotate at a high RPM and ensure an accurate drill hole in the PCB.
+The spindles rotate at a high RPM and ensure an accurate drill hole in the board.
 When the spindle rotates at a rapid speed, heat is generated due to the friction between the hole wall and the spindle.
 This melts the resin content on the hole walls and results in a smear of resin.
 Once the required holes are drilled the exit and entry panels are discarded.
 This is a small gist of what happens on the shop floor.

 Unlike the etching and plating process, the drilling process doesn’t have a fixed duration.
 The drilling time varies on the shop floor depending on the number of holes to be drilled.
-This is what happens behind the curtains in the PCB manufacturing unit.
-To know more about computer-aided manufacturing as related to PCB read What is CAM or Computer-Aided Manufacturing?
+This is what happens behind the curtains in the circuit board manufacturing unit.
+To know more about computer-aided manufacturing as related to PCB read What is CAM or computer-aided manufacturing?